Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > _Humankind cannot gain something without first giving something in return.
 To obtain, something of equal value must be lost.
 This is Alchemy's First Law of Equivalent Exchange.
 In those days, we really believed that to be the world's one, and only, truth._

+### BoJack Horseman

+#### Mr. Peanutbutter

+> _The universe is a cruel, uncaring void.
+The key to being happy isn't a search for meaning.
+It's to keep yourself busy with unimportant nonsense, and eventually you'll be dead._

 ---

 ## Science